THE PEATLI PROJECT

 Hosted by various Indonesian partner organisations, students will spend 2.5 weeks in a specific province in Indonesia to unravel the policies and programs that are in place to address the United Nations’ 2030 Agenda for Sustainable Development, and identify ways how communities can be more effectively engaged and empowered to achieve the Sustainable Development Goals (SDGs).

-In 2023-24, PEATLI stands for ‘Poverty, community Engagement And Transdisciplinary Learning – Indonesia’ and focuses on SDG-1: ‘End poverty in all its forms everywhere’.
+In 2024, PEATLI stands for ‘Poverty, Environment, Equality, community Engagement And Transdisciplinary Learning – Indonesia’.
 The project is conducted in collaboration with the Research Centre for Social Welfare, Villages and Connectivity of the Indonesian National Research and Innovation Agency (KSDK-BRIN) and Brawijaya University.

 During the fieldwork, students work in teams of mixed disciplinary backgrounds and with support from Brawijaya University students as translators.
-The teams will conduct a participatory situation analysis with stakeholders at national, regency and community level about the policies and programs that target SDG-1.
-They will also learn from community members how these programs affect their families, and assess the effectiveness of engagement and empowerment processes towards community-led sustainable development, in particular SDG-1.
+The teams will conduct a participatory situation analysis with stakeholders at national, regency and community level about the policies and programs that target the SDGs relating to poverty, equality and the environment.
+They will also learn from community members how these programs affect their families and assess the effectiveness of engagement and empowerment processes towards community-led sustainable and equitable development.

 PEATLI-6